Eigenvalue degeneracy in sparse random matrices: Introduction

 The outline of this paper is the following.
 In \S 2, we consider an $N \times N$ matrix which is an analytic function $\varphi(X_1,X_2,\cdots,X_N)$ of $d$ independent and continuous random variables $X_1,X_2,\cdots,X_d$.
 When there exists at least one family of constants $x_1,x_2,\cdots,x_d$ making the $N$ eigenvalues of $\varphi(x_1,x_2,\cdots,x_d)$ all distinct, then the $N$ eigenvalues of $\varphi(X_1,X_2,\cdots,X_d)$ are all distinct with probability one.
 Thus we find that the eigenvalue degeneracy probability turns out to be either zero or one.
 This result can be applied to a variety of typical random matrix models including random unitary matrices.

 In \S 3, matrix models related to bipartite graphs are introduced.
 In these models, if the $j$-th and $\ell$-th vertices are not connected by an edge in the bipartite graph, then the $(j,\ell)$ entry of the corresponding matrix is fixed to zero.
 The concept of perfect matching is borrowed from the theory of bipartite graphs and used in the study of degeneracy.
 If a bipartite graph has a perfect matching, the eigenvalues of at least one of the corresponding matrices do not degenerate.
 Such an analysis using the concept of graph theory is also applied to symmetric matrices.
+Moreover, suppose that $\phi$ is an $N \times N$ matrix with elements